google/purr/README.md

 When scrolling through history with alt-shift-up or alt-shift-down, your position in the history will reset once a string has been in the query for 3.5 seconds.

 #### Editor
-When you select a single line and press Ctrl-V, purr will open the selected line and surrounding context in a text editor.
-You can specify the text editor through the $EDITOR or $EDITOR_PURR environment variables; if no text editor is specified, purr will use vim.
+When you select a single line and press Ctrl-V, `purr` will open the selected line and surrounding context in a text editor.
+You can specify the text editor through the `$EDITOR` or `$EDITOR_PURR` environment variables; if no text editor is specified, `purr` will use `vim`.

-Note that logcat uses ANSI color codes to display color, so an editor that supports these codes is recommended; for example, [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302) for Vim.
+Note that logcat uses ANSI color codes to display color, so an editor that supports these codes is recommended; for example, [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302) for `Vim`.

 If multiple lines are selected, only those selected lines will be opened in the text editor.